rollkit/docs/docs/rollkit-stack.md

 Rollkit's RPC layer fully implements the [Tendermint RPC](https://docs.tendermint.com/v0.34/rpc) interfaces and APIs for querying:

 * **Information about the rollup node**: Information such as node's health, status, and network info.
-* **The rollup blockchain**: Getting the information about the rollup blockchain such as block headers, blocks, block committments, rollup validators, rollup consensus parameters and state, etc.
+* **The rollup blockchain**: Getting the information about the rollup blockchain such as block headers, blocks, block commitments, rollup validators, rollup consensus parameters and state, etc.
-* **The rollup transactions**: Getting the transaction information, broadcasting raw transactions and committments, and search capabilities.
+* **The rollup transactions**: Getting the transaction information, broadcasting raw transactions and commitments, and search capabilities.
 * **ABCI**: Rollup application information.

 The following RPC protocols are currently supported: